samaradel/www_threefold/www.threefoldtoken.com/content/login/join.md

 Help us build a new internet, register and get access to al lot more information, learn more about the safest and greenest digital currency in the world.
 <br>
-Chat with us.
+Chat with us by clicking on the chat symbol at right side bottom of page.
 We have a team ready to answer your questions.